standardsats/kollider-hedge/kollider-hedge/README.md

 # How to build
 You need to run local PostgreSQL instance to allow compiler to check SQL quieries in advance:
 1. Create `kollider` user with `kollider` password.
 2. Allow database creation for the user.
-That is required for temporary databases for tests.
+That is required for temporary databases for tests. `ALTER USER kollider CREATEDB;`
 3. Create `kollider_hedge` database and add `kollider` as owner.

 Run build: